 The number of calories you consume relative to the energy you expend is part of what determines your weight over time.
 If you are able to keep your daily calorie intake below the amount of energy you burn every day, your body will tap into its fat stores so it can remain metabolically active and functional.
 To do this, track everything that goes into your mouth using a phone app or an online calorie tracker for at least one month so that you have a clear idea of how many calories you are actually consuming on average each day.
 After 30 days, try lowering the numbers 100-200 kcal below what you reached to see if it makes any difference.

 Eat More Protein

 Protein is satiating—the more of it we eat, the fuller we feel (12).
-If you eat more protein on top of carbohydrate-rich foods, you will likely find that your overall calorie intake decreases naturally over time because protein tends to encourage us to eat fewer carbs than usual.
+If you eat more lean protein on top of complex carbohydrate-rich foods and healthy fats, you will likely find that your overall calorie intake decreases naturally over time because protein tends to encourage us to eat fewer total calories than usual.

 Eat More Fibre

 Fibre-rich foods help with weight control because they take longer to process by our digestive system.
 This means that we feel full for a longer period of time after eating, which makes it easier to stick to healthier portions instead of overeating (6).
 In other words, fibre keeps us from bingeing on unhealthy snacks to make up for feelings of hunger between meals.
 Fruits and vegetables are good sources of dietary fiber.